Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory

-where \(\doublecolon H^{sol}_{0}\doublecolon \) means the normal ordered second quantization of \eqref{qh} with respect to the shifted vacuum representation, and \(\Delta\M_{scl} \) is the Dashen-Hasslacher-Neveu semiclassical mass shift \beq \Delta\M_{scl} =\,\frac{m}{2\sqrt{3}}-\frac{3m}{\pi} \eeq computed by another method in \cite{Dashen}.
-To explain our results in slightly more detail, the definition and construction of the quantum theory requires three preparatory actions: \begin{enumerate} \item Choice of solution of the Heisenberg commutation relation in both the vacuum sector and the solitonic sector; in fact in the latter case two different solutions are useful as discussed above. \item Ultra-violet regularization of the fields in both sectors, carried out in a {\em consistent} way (see \S\ref{fieldreg}).
-Introduction of a spatial cut-off in the interaction terms of the Hamiltonian. \item Subtraction of the {\em same} counter-terms (see \S\ref{c.t.}) for both vacuum sector and solitonic sector Hamiltonians.
+which was computed by another method in \cite{Dashen}.
+To explain our results in slightly more detail, consider that the definition and construction of the quantum theory requires three preparatory actions: \begin{enumerate} \item Choice of solution of the Heisenberg commutation relation in both the vacuum sector and the solitonic sector; in fact in the latter case two different solutions are useful as discussed above. \item Ultra-violet regularization of the fields in both sectors, carried out in a {\em consistent} way (see \S\ref{fieldreg}).
+Introduction of a spatial (or infrared) cut-off \({\beefb}\) into the interaction terms of the Hamiltonian, which satisfies certain technical conditions given below. \item Subtraction of the {\em same} counter-terms (see \S\ref{c.t.}) for both vacuum sector and solitonic sector Hamiltonians.
 (The counter-terms used correspond to normal ordering for the vacuum sector.) \end{enumerate} The regularization is achieved in all representations via convolution with a smooth function, the ultra-violet cut-off being determined by a positive real number \(\kappa\); as \(\kappa\to+\infty\) the cut-off is removed.
 Regarding the third point, the counter-terms are chosen by normal ordering using the vacuum representation \eqref{cf1}-\eqref{cf2}).
-Following this through in the vacuum sector, taking the formal Hamiltonian \eqref{ham-vac} as starting point, leads to a normal ordered and regularized Hamiltonian \(\doublecolon H^{vac}_{g,\kappa}\doublecolon \) acting on the Fock space \(\mcF_0\).
+Following this through in the vacuum sector, taking the formal Hamiltonian \eqref{ham-vac} as starting point, leads to a normal ordered and regularized Hamiltonian \(\doublecolon \pmb{H}^{vac}_{g,{\beefb},\kappa}\doublecolon \) acting on \(L^2(\mu_0)\), or equally well the corresponding operator acting on Fock space (indicated without the bold face), see \eqref{trh}.
 In the solitonic sector we take \eqref{ham-sol} as the starting point.
-(There is actually some additional freedom, in that the expansion in \eqref{ham-sol} can equally well be carried out with the soliton located at an arbitrary \(\xi\in\R\).
-It is necessary to take advantage of this to extend classical modulation theory to describe soliton motion in dynamically nontrivial situations, but this will not be done in this paper.)
-As mentioned previously, we use convolution and subtract the {\em same} counter-terms as in the vacuum sector - this corresponds to normal ordering in the solitonic sector using the shifted vacuum representation \eqref{cfxi1}-\eqref{cfxi2}, see \S\ref{c.t.}, and leads to the study of a Hamiltonian
+(As we've seen above, there is actually some additional freedom, in that the expansion in \eqref{ham-sol} can equally well be carried out with the soliton located at an arbitrary \(\xi\in\R\).
+It is necessary to take advantage of this to extend classical modulation theory to describe soliton motion in dynamically nontrivial situations, see Theorem \ref{main} below.)
+As mentioned previously, we use convolution and subtract the {\em same} counter-terms as in the vacuum sector - this corresponds to normal ordering in the solitonic sector using the shifted vacuum representation \eqref{cfxi1}-\eqref{cfxi2}, see in particular \eqref{solint} and \eqref{quadsol} in \S\ref{c.t.}.
+In the end this leads to the study of a Hamiltonian